czimm79/MicroTracker.jl/docs/src/settingupuser.md

 # Setting Up
+On this page, you will
+1. Download and install Julia.
+2. Create a project folder with a matching Julia environment.
+3. Add MicroTracker and other necessary packages to your environment.
+4. Create an organized folder structure for your project using MicroTracker.

 ## Download and install Julia
 Download and install Julia from their website [https://julialang.org/downloads/].
 Be sure to check the "Add Julia to PATH" checkmark.
 This allows you to call Julia anywhere from the command line by typing `julia` !